Leminee/Leminee/README.md

 ### Welcome!
 Willkommen!
 Bienvenue!

-Hello world, I am Lemine, i am currently pursuing a B.S.c in Computer science here in Germany.
+Hello world!
+I am Lemine, I am currently pursuing a B.S.c in computer science here in Germany.
 My interest include programming, software/web development and web application security.

-I use OS X as main operating system and an Debian-based Linux Distribution as the second operating system.
+I use OS X as my main operating system and a Debian-based Linux Distribution as the second operating system.

-The languages I speak include: German, French and English
+The languages I speak include: German, French and English.

+Most used Language

  <hr>